Shediac Bay

 Shediac Bay is a tidal embayment, an extension of the Northumberland Strait in New Brunswick, Canada.

 It is located about 50 km north-east of Moncton.
 The nearest population centre is Shediac.
 There is a large island in the bay, Shediac Island.

 There is one major beach, Parlee Beach, which runs close.
-The bay contains Shediac Harbour which is a popular boating and fishing area.
+The bay contains Shediac Harbour which is a popular touristic, boating and fishing area.
 The Canadian Coast Guard maintain an inshore rescue boat station (CCG IRB Shediac) at Pointe du Chêne.

 History

 Skull Island is a small island within the harbour.
 Its name comes from the discovery of skulls on the site by archaeologists.
 The population of the island was once composed of Micmac and Acadian Wabanaki soldiers.

-In 2017, Hurricane Dorian accelerated the erosion of the island.
+In 2019, Hurricane Dorian accelerated the erosion of the island.

 The bay was a stopover location for Italo Balbo's transatlantic mass flight in 1933.

 Major streams feeding into the bay are the Shediac River, Bateman Brook, and Scoudouc River.